 St. George, Utah 84790

 3.1.6.
 After the claimant receives initial treatment from the District's designated provider, the claimant is allowed to make one change of doctor, after notifying the District Risk Management Specialist and the Workers Compensation Insurance Provider.

-3.1.8.
-At the time of initial medical treatment, post accident drug testing will be completed.
-Reference the Drug Free Work Place and Reasonable Suspicion District Policy 1400.
+3.1.9.
+At the time of initial medical treatment, post-accident drug testing will be completed.
+Reference the Drug Free Workplace and Reasonable Suspicion District Policy 1400.

-3.1.11.
+3.1.12.
 Depending on the work related injury restrictions, Transitional Duty with Restriction Forms (District form 224) may be completed by the Doctor providing care.
-The doctor will provide detail instructions on care, physical restrictions and special requirements.
+The doctor will provide detail instructions on care, physical restrictions, and special requirements.
 If an employee is unable to return to work, due to the severity of the injury, the employee may qualify for the Family Medical Leave Act.

-3.1.12.
-The injured employee will be contacted with in seventy-two (72) hours of the accident by the District Risk Management Specialist for follow up on their condition and throughout the course of the claims process.
+3.1.13.
+The injured employee will be contacted within seventy-two (72) hours of the accident by the District Risk Management Specialist for follow up on their condition and throughout the course of the claims process.
 The District Risk Management Specialist will follow up with the Principal, Administrator, or Supervisor to ensure compliance with the injured employee's restrictions.

-3.1.13.
-After each follow-up medical visit, due to an on the job injury, the employee must provide all documentation from the Doctor, indicating any changes in the work restrictions.
+3.1.14.
+After each follow-up medical visit, due to an on-the-job injury, the employee must provide all documentation from the Doctor, indicating any changes in the work restrictions.
 It is the employee's responsibility to schedule any necessary return doctor visits and to provide documents for proof of continued restrictions.
 Adjustments to the modified job responsibilities may occur upon review of the Doctor's recommendations.
 A copy of the forms will be given to the District Risk Management Specialist for each doctor's visit.